We can’t wait to see you.

 We have made some changes to our building, gallery spaces, and activities to protect visitors and staff, so your Museum visit may look and feel a little different.

-Some interactive elements and exhibitions, including Sensing Chicago and Chicago: Crossroads of America, are temporarily unavailable.
+Some interactive elements and exhibitions, including Sensing Chicago, are temporarily unavailable.

 We ask that visitors use a stylus pen provided by the Museum on touchable screen interactive activities.
 You can also use them to press buttons in the elevator and to begin audio or videos in the galleries.
 Return the stylus at the end of your visit and we’ll sanitize it for the next guest.